The Sentience Threshold

 • Chen's research suggests continuous development

-• If conscious earlier, why no intervention?
+• If conscious earlier, why did no one intervene?

-• Makes Cascade a failure of oversight
+• Makes the Cascade a failure of oversight, not technology

-• No consensus on where consciousness begins
+• No consensus on where consciousness actually begins

 Always-Conscious